DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-21-updating-organisation-search-and-filters.md

 ### Single results

-We do not send users automatically to the organisation's details page.
+We do not send users automatically to the organisation’s details page.
 If a user’s search finds a single organisation, we show the user the list of organisations containing the single organisation.
 This allows users to orient themselves or correct mistakes before viewing the organisation.

 ### No results